websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md

 ## Customizing Collections

-You can associate a Liferay Segment to your Collection to display different Collection's content based on the [Segment](../../site-building/personalizing-site-experience/segmentation/creating-and-managing-user-segments.md).
+You can associate a Liferay Segment to your Collection to display different Collection items based on the [Segment configuration](../../site-building/personalizing-site-experience/segmentation/creating-and-managing-user-segments.md).

 Consider the following example.
 You want to increase sales in your online Kitchenware Store by offering exclusive promotions to registered users.
 You create a Collection including promotions for registered users and news about your products.
 You want all users to see the news about your products, but you want to restrict the promotions to registered users.
 In this example, you can create a new Segment for registered users, and link the Segment to a new *Personalized Variation* that filters the promotional content.